openchange/website/src/documentation/recipes/crash_digger_last_packet.md

 `dcesrv_call_state` structure.
 If the code has been compiled with optimization, you may encounter some references to `<optimized_out>` in some frames.
-You would therefore have to move up within the stack to find an previous reference.
+You would therefore have to move up within the stack to find a previous reference.

 In general, the first visible and direct reference to this information is within the frame where `dcesrv_request` is called.
 In Samba,